 - Developing and using a role description as part of the recruitment process helps to clarify the public member role expectations and to recruit the right people.

 - The monitoring and oversight role of the TSC/SSC and the complexity and variety of the issues commonly raised means that it may be desirable to recruit an experienced public member.
 One who has been involved in research study conduct and has an understanding of the research lifecycle.
 However, a less experienced public member could be recruited with appropriate support and development and with the mentoring of an experienced public member.

 The research team and TSC/SSC Chair have a duty of care to the public member.
 Mechanisms of support should be in place.

 - Ensure the public member is clear on their role and the role of the TSC/SSC.

 - Ensure that the access and support needs of the public member are known and accounted for.
 View and download the Access and Communication Meeting Requirements form (Word Document).

 - Agree any reward or payments including expenses, ensuring that reimbursement processes are shared.
-The National Institute for Health Research (NIHR) provide guidance on payments and rewards including an advice on tax and for those in receipt of benefits.
+The NIHR provide guidance on payments and rewards including an advice on tax and for those in receipt of benefits.